Vaidehi Yoga: Designing a service system for a live practice

 01 Context

 What I didn't have was a service.
 Inquiries arrived through scattered channels with the same questions every time.
 Onboarding happened over long back-and-forth message threads.
 Scheduling, payment, and class communication were all manual.
-Each new student costs hours; each hour comes out of teaching.
+Each new student cost hours, and each hour came out of teaching.

-This case study is about turning a practice into a designed service system - and because I was both designer and operator, every decision here was tested against reality within weeks.
+This case study is about turning a practice into a designed service system.
+Because I was both designer and operator, every decision here was tested against reality within weeks.

 The interface was fine.
 The seams were broken.